shivamnahar1105/hadoop/README.md

 Q4.
 Types of file system ?
 - Standalone FS - NTFS, EXT (data gets stored in a single block)
 - Distributed FS - HDFS, S3 (data gets stored in a multiple block)
+- to install any distributed file system, you need some standalone FS before on the top of that only we can install Distributd FS.

 Q5.
 Types of Distributed systems ?
 - Master-Slave: Master will communicate with slave and vice-versa.
 There is no communication between the salves.
 Ex: Hadoop, Spark
   Cons: Single point of communication/ Failure.
+We never connect directly to slave node.
+We usually use Edge node to connect to slave node.
 - Peer-to-Peer: There is no M-S concept.
 Every node communicates with each other.
 Ex: Cassandra

 Q6.
-Daemon Process - Background Process.
+Daemon Process - Background Process.unique name for every daemon process.

 Q7.
 Cluster & Node ?
 - Node: Individual Physical or Virtual machine.